Shuffle/Shuffle-docs/docs/liquid.md

 ### Check if time now is between 4:30 PM and 8 AM EST
 A script that returns False if the time now is NOT between the times assigned, and True if it IS between those times.

+Prints are sent to the Shuffle frontend.
+Needs to start with {% python %} and end with {% endpython %}

 ```
+{% python %}
 import datetime

 initial_timestamp = datetime.datetime.now(datetime.timezone.utc) - datetime.timedelta(hours=5)